Irenezs/Notes/wEEK 7.md

 		- rate of intake of air decreases as the plane slows, as there is a smaller rate of change of momentum
 - 2
 	- a
-		- Emitted waves will reflect off of the back wall, and superpose with the incoming waves, causing a stationary wavc
+		- Emitted waves will reflect off of the back wall, and superpose with the incoming waves, causing a stationary wave.
+	- b
+		- The chocolate only melts in those spots because that is where the antinodes of the microwaves will be, as antinodes are where amplitude is greatest, and thus energy is greatest.
+	- c
+		- In Paper
+	- d
+		-